OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Motivation

 For demonstration purposes, we extract a slice from the SMD dataset \cite{OmniAnomaly}, using both $d_{fp}$ and $d_{l}$ for anomaly detection, as illustrated in Fig. \ref{fig_2}.
-Among them, $d_{fp}$ accurately reports the occurrence of all thirteen anomaly events, which holds significant value for operators.
+Among them, $d_{fp}$ accurately reports the occurrence of all thirteen anomaly events, which is significant for operators.
 In contrast, $d_{l}$ detects only three of these anomaly events.
 If it is deployed for fault detection in a service, operators will miss the opportunity to recognize these short anomaly events.
-Within the point-based evaluation methods, \textit{PW} and \textit{PA\%K} fail to reflect this risk.
-As demonstrated in Table \ref{table_2}, $d_{l}$ achieves a high f1-score of 0.848 using both methods, while $d_{fp}$ attains a significantly low f1-score of 0.371.
-This discrepancy arises due to the fact that $d_{l}$ detects a greater number of anomaly points compared to $d_{fp}$.
-In contrast, the method of \textit{PA} exhibits a distinct behavior of overestimation.
+Within the point-based evaluators, \textit{PW} and \textit{PA\%K} fail to reflect this risk.
+As demonstrated in Table \ref{table_2}, $d_{l}$ achieves a high f1-score of 0.848 using both evaluators, while $d_{fp}$ attains a significantly low f1-score of 0.371.
+This discrepancy arises because $d_{l}$ detects a greater number of anomaly points compared to $d_{fp}$.
+In contrast, \textit{PA} exhibits a distinct behavior of overestimation.
 It adjusts the detection result of $d_{fp}$ to an ideal detector (whose outputs perfectly match the ground truth), even though it does not actually detect the duration of any event comprising more than one point.

-Event-based evaluation methods, such as \textit{RP/RR}, \textit{TaPR}, and \textit{AM}, are not impacted by the long anomaly effect.
+Event-based evaluators, such as \textit{RP/RR}, \textit{TaPR}, and \textit{AM}, are not impacted by the long anomaly effect.
 Their evaluation results for the detectors primarily depend on the number of anomaly events they detect, and $d_{fp}$ is evaluated to be much better than $d_{l}$, as demonstrated in Table \ref{table_2}.